 You can go to YouTube and type in “Ryzen 5 3600 and RTX 3060 Ti performance” into the search bar and you’ll find videos showcasing what those parts do in several different games.

 CPU choice is still an important one, but if all you’re planning on doing is playing games with your PC then you’ll want to focus mostly on which GPU is in the PC.
 If it’s a high-performing GPU, odds are that it’s combined with a CPU that’ll work well with it.

 Motherboard, RAM, Storage & Other Important Hardware

-Everything else that makes up the PC includes the motherboard that is used, the RAM (memory), the storage option(s) and other extras that might come with.
+Everything else that makes up the PC includes the motherboard that is used, the RAM (memory), the storage option(s), and other extras that might come with it.

 The motherboard doesn’t affect gaming performance directly but it is basically the decider of whether or not you will have trouble upgrading your PC in the future whenever you would deem it necessary to do so.